revbayes/revbayes.github.io/tutorials/brownian/index.md

 good values for the states at the internal nodes.

 \
-Copy the file ‘primatesMass_BM_REML.Rev‘, name it for example ‘primatesMass_BM_DA.Rev‘ and start editing it.
+Copy the file `primatesMass_BM_REML.Rev`, name it for example `primatesMass_BM_DA.Rev` and start editing it.

 ]As in the previous example we will use a uniform prior distribution on the logarithm of the root mass.

     rootlogmass ~ dnUniform(-100,100)

-Again, we’ll specify a sliding move that proposes new values for the ‘rootlogmass‘ randomly drawn from a window centered around the current value.
+Again, we'll specify a sliding move that proposes new values for the `rootlogmass` randomly drawn from a window centered around the current value.

     moves[++mvi] = mvSlide(rootlogmass,delta=10,tune=true,weight=2)